samer-alhalabi/Google-Trends-with-Pytrends/README.md

 ![image](images/us_map.jpg)

-##### For more info about how to install Pytrends and its documentation visit: https://pypi.org/project/pytrends/
+##### For more info on how to install Pytrends and its documentation visit: https://pypi.org/project/pytrends/